 Accommodation and meals

 Most of the college's accommodation is located near or on the main site, with a few properties being a short stroll away on neighbouring streets.
-There are 104 en-suite rooms in the Founder’s and Gateway/Ghassan Shaker buildings (main site).
-The remaining accommodation comprises of single rooms with shared bathroom and kitchen facilities, bringing the total amount of single rooms to over 200.
+There are several en-suite rooms in the Founder’s and Gateway/Ghassan Shaker buildings (main site).
+The remaining accommodation comprises of single rooms with shared bathroom and kitchen facilities.
 The college also has couples/family accommodation conveniently located across the road from the main college site.

 Further information about accommodation at St Antony's College is available on the college website.